sakshis19/sakshis19/README.md

 ### 👩‍💻 About Me

-- Currently pursuing **PG-Diploma in Big Data Analytics** from CDAC Mumbai
+- Graduated with **PG-Diploma in Big Data Analytics** from CDAC Mumbai
 - Building foundation in Python, SQL, Hadoop, Docker, Spark, Airflow, AWS Cloud and Power BI
 - Passionate about building ETL pipelines and solving data engineering problems
 - Exploring the world of real-time streaming and distributed data systems